 How can I get help or get in contact with the instructors?

-If you would like to speak with me about something that only pertains to you (e.g., your grades, academic advice), you can sign up for office hours on Calendly.
+If you would like to speak with me about something that only pertains to you (e.g., your grades, academic advice), you can sign up for my office hours on Calendly.
 If there’s a time-sensitive issue you can email me.
-Everything else goes in the Discord so that others can see and access help.
+Everything else goes in the Slack so that others can see and access help.

 Be nice.
 Don’t cheat.
 The Code of Academic Conduct is in effect in this class and all others at the University.
 I will treat violations seriously.
 If you have doubts, it is your responsibility to ask about the Code’s application.